 an assembler and a linker that support the

--mexplicit-relocs is in effect.
+directive and -mexplicit-relocs is in effect.
 With

 -mno-explicit-relocs, this optimization can be performed by the